mensxmachina/ETIA/documentation/docs/installation_guide.rst

     R --version

-3. Install MxM package (this part may take a while)
+3. Install MxM package (this part may take a while), and the daggity package.
+MxM package is necessary for AFS while daggity is only used in CRV to find the adjustment sets.
 Note: Depending on the OS you may need to install CMake and GSL (GNU Scientific Library)

 .. code-block:: bash

     Rscipt --vanilla "install.packages("MXM", repos = "http://cran.us.r-project.org")"
+    Rscipt --vanilla "install.packages("daggity", repos = "http://cran.us.r-project.org")"

 Verify Installation
 -------------------